launchdarkly/hello-android/README.md

 ## Build instructions

 1. Make sure you have [Android Studio](https://developer.android.com/studio/index.html) installed.
-2. Edit `MainActivity.java`  in the `src/main/java/com/launchdarkly/hello_android` directory and set the value of MOBILE_KEY to your LaunchDarkly mobile key.
-If there is an existing boolean feature flag in your LaunchDarkly project that you want to evaluate, set FLAG_KEY to the flag key.
+2. Edit `MainApplication.kt` and `MainActivity.kt` in the `src/main/java/com/launchdarkly/hello_android` directory and set the value of LAUNCHDARKLY_MOBILE_KEY to your LaunchDarkly mobile key.
+If there is an existing boolean feature flag in your LaunchDarkly project that you want to evaluate, set BOOLEAN_FLAG_KEY to the flag key.

 ```
-.mobileKey("123456abcdef")
+    val LAUNCHDARKLY_MOBILE_KEY = "mobile-key-from-launch-darkly-website"

-private static final String FLAG_KEY = "my-boolean-flag";
+    val BOOLEAN_FLAG_KEY = "my-boolean-flag"
 ```

 3. Run your application through the Emulator or on a real device.